Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Camberley and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Camberley and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

 Beginning 1 July 2021

-• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.

 Beginning 1 July 2023

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes